cocateh/wausyscall/README.md

 `wausyscall` is a tool for extracting Windows syscall numbers from usermode syscall wrapper dlls such as ntdll.dll or win32u.dll

-It supports only x86 Windows but can be easily ported to other architectures, due to PE file portability, if provided with length of instructions prior to syscall number move instruction, given that syscall wrapper function format is the same.

 # Usage & Installation

 `cargo install --path .`